TobyJef/total-war-trumps/README.md

 In this game, the units consist of Archers, Samurai, Yari Spearmen and Cavalry.
 Archers trump Samurai, Samurai trump Yari Spearmen, Yari Spearmen trump Cavalry and finally Cavalry trumps Archers.
-While Archers against Spearmen and Samurai against Cavalry will result in a draw, that will result in no points being awarded.
+While Archers against Spearmen and Samurai against Cavalry will result in a draw, which results in no points being awarded.

 [Link to the live Total War: Trumps website](https://tobyjef.github.io/total-war-trumps/)